 Mobile technology is extremely helpful in hectic fast paced environments like the medical field and it's been getting more and more popular.
 One of the biggest problems that currently stand is that the healthcare industry largely functions on a BYOD basis.
-Healthcare workers bring their own equipment and devices to work, such as cell phones, tablets, and smart devices.
+Healthcare workers bring their own equipment and devices to work such as cell phones, tablets, and smart devices.

 Patients' medical records are more valuable on the black market than financial data.
 That presents a big problem and a nightmare for IT when trying to stay HIPAA compliant.
-Medical tablets help by providing the security level needed to meet HIPAA requirements and facilitating the workflow.
+Healthcare tablets help by providing the security level needed to meet HIPAA requirements and facilitating the workflow.

 These tablets are built rugged and durable to meet the demands of the healthcare industry.
 They're usually rated IP65 to prevent dust from entering the device and to stay protected against harsh chemical sprays and disinfectants.

 A good clinical tablet worth its salt will have antimicrobial properties built in to protect the housing.

 Cybernet's antimicrobial properties are built into the plastic to ensure it lasts for the life of the device and will not be affected by disinfectants or even deep scratches.

 The standardization of tablets in a medical facility can greatly increase security and HIPAA compliance since good healthcare tablets are usually Imprivata ready and certified to help protect patient data.

 They also help reduce the paperwork required which adds another layer of data protection, reduces clutter, and promotes organization.